Boy 'over the moon' at checkout chance

 Supermarket staff have won praise from the father of a 10-year-old boy after allowing his son to scan their shopping in store.

-David Burke said Jay, who has Down's syndrome, was "over the moon" when staff at a Tesco on Great Horton Road in Bradford opened a checkout especially for him.
+David Burke said Jay, who has Down's syndrome, was "over the moon" when staff at a Tesco store in Bradford specially opened a checkout for him.

+Mr Burke had been trying to coax Jay away from scanning the shopping when the store manager stepped in to help.

+He said: "A massive well done to the staff - Jay was thrilled to bits."

 He said: "Everyone there always makes a huge effort to making shopping that bit easier for us.